plasmodic/ecto/doc/source/autoregister.rst

 ===============================

 You may autoregister python bindings for modules.
-This makes it possible to store each module's definition in a different translation unit, reducing recompile times.
+This makes it possible to store each cell's definition in a different translation unit, reducing recompile times.

 .. c:macro:: ECTO_CELL(pymodule_name, cell_type_name, "CellTypeName", "Cell Docstring")

-Mark each ecto module as such with the ``ECTO_CELL`` macro
+Mark each ecto cell as such with the ``ECTO_CELL`` macro

 .. code-block:: c++